eJuke/Leaflet.Canvas-Markers/README.md

 # Leaflet.Canvas-Markers
 Leaflet plugin for displaying markers on canvas instead of DOM.
-Working on Leaflet 1.0.0 and above.
+Working with Leaflet 1.0.0 and above.

 ## Demo